by Giuseppe Verdi

 High drama and some of the most famous music Verdi ever composed — including the "Anvil Chorus"!

 "Il Trovatore is all about excitement — and this David McVicar show delivers it!"
 The Wall Street Journal

-Lyric Opera production generously made possible by an Anonymous Donor, Julie and Roger Baskes, and the Mazza Foundation.
+Lyric Opera production generously made possible by an Anonymous Donor, Julie and Roger Baskes, the Howard Family Foundation, and the Mazza Foundation.